dotnet/docs-aspire/docs/storage/azure-storage-blobs-component.md

 }
 ```

-## Orchestration
+## App host usage

 [!INCLUDE [azure-component-nuget](../includes/azure-component-nuget.md)]

-In your orchestrator project, register the Azure Blob Storage component and consume the service using the following methods, such as <xref:Aspire.Hosting.AzureResourceExtensions.AddAzureStorage%2A>:
+In your app host project, register the Azure Blob Storage component and consume the service using the following methods, such as <xref:Aspire.Hosting.AzureResourceExtensions.AddAzureStorage%2A>:

 ```csharp
 var blobs = builder.AddAzureStorage("storage")